molily/molily.de/_posts/2019-02-03-testing-angular.md

 - [Angular guide: Dependency injection](https://angular.io/guide/dependency-injection)
 </div>

-### Angular’s testing tools
+### Testing tools

 Angular provides solid testing tools out of the box.
-When you create an Angular project using the Angular command line interface (CLI), it comes with a fully-working testing setup for unit, integration and end-to-end tests.
+When you create an Angular project using the command line interface, it comes with a fully-working testing setup for unit, integration and end-to-end tests.

-So the Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
+The Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
 Implementation and test code are bundled with [Webpack](https://webpack.js.org).
 Application parts are typically tested inside Angular’s [TestBed](https://angular.io/api/core/testing/TestBed).

-This setup works well and covers most cases.
-It is a trade-off with strengths and weaknesses.
-Since it is merely one possible way to test Angular applications, you could compile your own testing tool chain.
-For example, some people use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
-Some people swap Protractor with [Cypress](https://www.cypress.io/).
-Some people use [Spectator](https://github.com/ngneat/spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) as an abstraction instead of using `TestBed` directly.
+This setup is a trade-off with strengths and weaknesses.
+Since it is just one possible way to test Angular applications, you can compile your own testing tool chain.

+For example, some use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
+Some swap Protractor with [Cypress](https://www.cypress.io/).
+Some use [Spectator](https://github.com/ngneat/spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) instead of using `TestBed` directly.

-These alternative tools are not simply better or worse than Angular’s standard tools.
-They simply make different trade-offs.
-This guide uses the standard setup with Jasmine and Karma for unit and integration tests.
-Later, once you have reached its limits, you should investigate whether alternatives make testing your application easier, faster and more reliable.
+These alternatives are not better or worse, they simply make different trade-offs.
+This guide uses Jasmine and Karma for unit and integration tests, but recommends Cypress for end-to-end tests.

+Once you have reached the limits of this setup, you should investigate whether alternatives make testing your application easier, faster and more reliable.

 ### Running the unit and integration tests

-The Angular CLI allows us to run the unit, integration and end-to-end tests.
+The Angular command line interface (CLI) allows you to run the unit, integration and end-to-end tests.
 If you have not installed the CLI yet or need to update to the latest version, run this command on your console:

 ```
 npm install -g @angular/cli